EUDAT-B2SAFE/B2SAFE-DPM/web/README.md

 you want to change the host you need to edit the  updateAndEmail.py script to point to your email server.

+1. Make sure the python package passlib is installed: sudo pip install passlib

-1. cd build/admin
+2. cd build/admin

-2. run the script:
+3. run the script:
 '''
 ./configure_dpm.py
 '''